bitrix24/b24restdocs/api-reference/common/system/scope.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will add it soon.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not exported to prod_" %}
+{% note alert "TO-DO _not deployed to prod_" %}

 - missing parameters or fields
 - parameter types not specified
-- examples are missing
+- examples missing
-- no response in case of an error
+- no error response provided

 {% endnote %}